MisterChamster/private-yt-download/README.md

 ```

 ## Additional notes
-This is the second rendition of this program with updated gui and functionality.
+This is the second rendition of this program with updated ui and functionality.
 All are welcome to use it and download whatever You want!